igrek51/android-songbook/README.md

 - Auto scrolling while playing
 - Adding custom songs with advanced chords editor
 - Playlists / setlists with songs
+- Sharing & Displaying songs on multiple devices at the same time via Bluetooth
 - Chord diagrams for guitar, ukulele and mandolin
 - Songs database available offline as well as with online updates
 - Customizable displaying styles: chords among words, chords above lyrics or at the end of line